FireBlaze360308YT/Collatz-conjecture-attempt/README.md

 This repository contains:

 - Simple **Python scripts** where I experiment with different values of `k` and `h`
-- **Charts** showing how the modified Collatz paths behave
-- Notes and results from my tests and thoughts

 Feel free to explore the code, try different functions, or suggest improvements!
 I’m not claiming this is original research — I just wanted to follow my curiosity and share what I found interesting. :)